brian-team/brian2-doc-resources/tutorials/2-intro-to-brian-synapses.rst

 .. image:: 2-intro-to-brian-synapses_image_23_0.png

-If each source neuron is connected to precisely one target neuron, there is a special syntax that is extremely efficient.
+If each source neuron is connected to precisely one target neuron (which would be normally used with two separate groups of the same size, not with identical source and target groups as in this example), there is a special syntax that is extremely efficient.
 For example, 1-to-1 connectivity looks like this:

 .. code:: python